 Do you regularly eat dark, leafy greens?
-For many, this food isn’t often included in their diet, apart from an occassional salad.
+For many, this food isn’t often included in their diet, apart from an occasional salad.
 But by adding more leafy greens, you can boost your nutrient levels and that can help your body heal and thrive.

 There are plenty of different types of leafy green vegetables to try.
 So try several until you find the ones that you like best.
 There are also plenty of different ways to eat them, so find what works best for you!

-Some of the top leafy green vegetables:
+Some of the top leafy greens: